codilime/codilime-ipsecclient/ipsec-ui-react/README.md

 #How to start frontend application

-All you need to do is install the dependancies and than run NPM START.
+All you need to do is install the dependencies by running `npm install` and than run `npm start`.